 Hardy biographer Claire Tomalin writes that “Reading Jude is like being hit in the face over and over again.”

 The two central characters, Sue Phillotson (nee Bridehead) and Jude Fawley, are both trapped in loveless marriages, and Jude, an unenthusiastic stone mason, has been denied academic opportunity at Christminster (Oxford).
 Jude follows Sue to her husband’s school in Shaston, the 1840s National School, now converted into private sheltered housing and known as King Edward’s Court.
-The stone name plaque from the school and the school bell, mentioned in Jude, are on display in Gold Hill Museum.
+The stone name plaque from the school and the school bell, mentioned in Jude, are on display in Gold Hill Museum, Room 4 Life in the Town.

 “The ringing of the school bell saved Phillotson from the necessity of replying …. they proceeded to the schools that morning as usual.”